 Massoud Shadjareh, head of the Islamic Human Rights Commission.

-Comment: I seem to have a penchant to attract opponents that I can boast of.
+Comments: (1) What a strange definition of "human rights activist."
+(2) I have a penchant to attract opponents that I can boast of.

 Oct.
 2, 2006 update: The IHRC invites nominations for the 2006 edition of its "Islamophobia award" and my name has been put forward by at least one person.
 Who knows, maybe this year I will get lucky?

 Oct.
-18, 2006 update: Exciting news – I am one of nine candidates from the Americas in the running for the fabled IHRC award in 2006.
-The nominee list reads:
+18, 2006 update: Exciting news – I am one of nine candidates from the Americas in the running for the fabled IHRC mock award in 2006.
+The curious nominee list reads:

-- Bruce Willis – For his staunch support of the Iraq War and renlentless barrage of propganda in the guise of 'hollywood movies'.
+- Bruce Willis – For his staunch support of the Iraq War and relentless barrage of propoganda in the guise of 'hollywood movies'.

 - Coalition of Pro-Israel Hollywood Stars – For marching against Hizbullah and Hamas whilst the Lebanon and Gaza offensives were still on.